amgarton47/CS62data-structures/OnDiskSort_Assignment/project/README.md

 “I have a dream” speech.
 It is in a file named "Ihaveadream.txt" and is in with files from last week’s assignment.
 Be sure to name these exactly as given here, and make sure the directory `sorting_run` is in the same level as the `src` and `bin` directories.
 (If not, then the program won’t find them and it will crash!)
 See the main method of `OnDiskSort` for the names.
-Note that we may test your code using a different directory for temporary files, so your code shouldnt use the name `sorting_run` except in its main method as a default value.
+Note that we may test your code using a different directory for temporary files, so your code shouldn't use the name `sorting_run` except in its main method as a default value.

 3. See **Appendix A - File I/O in Java** and **Appendix B - The file system** for some background on the project.

 4. Start working on the methods in `OnDiskSort`.
 Try to understand how they each fit together before beginning work on them.
 My recommended order for the methods is the one presented in the **Classes** section, though you can jump around and work on various other pieces if you are stuck on one method.

+5. Eclipse does not refresh by default the contents of your project.
+Every time you run your code, you will need to right-click on your project and click on `Refresh`.

+6. If you want to build confidence in your code, create your own test files and make sure that you create the appropriate number of temporary files in `sort` and that you correctly merge them into the final `data.sorted` file.

+7. The final file will contain all strings starting with a capital letter first.
+This is to be expected according to `String`'s [`compareTo` method](https://docs.oracle.com/javase/10/docs/api/java/lang/String.html).

 ## Grading

 You will be graded based on the following criteria: